MLH/mlh-hackathon-nodejs-mongodb-starter/README.md

 **Step 4: Update environment variables and run the Server.**

 Create a new file named `.env` by duplicating `.env.sample`.
-Update the new file with the GitHub credentials.
+Update the new file with the GitHub OAuth credentials.
 It should look similar to this:

 ```
 # .env file